rgarcia2304/static_site/content/index.md

 ```
 Above me are some of my heros can't tell the story of me without them!
-Anyways a little about me
 ```

 ## A little About this Project

-To be completley honest I never liked building things.
+To be completely honest I never liked building things.
 In fact I built my first Lego Set when I was 21 years old.
-In contrast throughout my childhood I do remember finding passion in reading and imagining being in these elaborate worlds.
-These worlds often were of pure fantasy but man did they seem fun to live in.
-So I believe because it was instilled in me that my goal in life was to get to the bottom of why we are where we are in this world.
-Much to the the detroment of my family I would ask why about everything.
-As soon as I got my hands on a computer I would google the most insane stuff and how it worked.
-More than anything I loved finding out how we got here my true first passion was History.
+In contrast throughout my childhood I do remember finding passion in reading and imagining being in elaborate worlds I read about in fiction.
+I am extremely grateful to have discovered a love for reading early.

+My goal in life has always been to get to the bottom of how we got here.
+Much to the detriment of my family I would ask why about everything to everyone oftentimes without much care for how nosy I was being.
+You can only imagine as soon as I got my hands on a computer I would spend countless hours exploring **everything**.
+In my younger years I remember spending hours upon hours learning about history and politics around the world.
+History was my first passion.

-But I am not pursuing a degree in History I am pursuing a degree in **Computer Science** and largley explore **Math**.
-To be completley honest I am the worst at Applied Mathematics and Computer Science.
-But in a large part I love it because there is so much to learn and more than anything it offers concrete explanitory facts of how the world works!
+But I am not pursuing a degree in History I am pursuing a degree in **Computer Science** and actually do a bunch of  **Math**.
+To be completely honest I do not play to my strengths and am actually the worst at Applied Mathematics and Computer Science amongst all my subjects in school.
+But in a large part I love it because it offers concrete explanatory facts of how the world works! **Math is one of the only things in life that does not lie**.
 I like to tell myself _playing to my strengths_ would have been easy, Easy is not fun, I sometimes lose myself programming and that's how stuff like this comes to be.
-Technology for better or for worse is the interface that touches our lives possibly the most, I want to be able to get to the bottom of knowing how this connects to humans and be able to tell the story of technology one day.
+Technology for better or for worse is the interface that touches our lives possibly the most.
+I want to be able to get to the bottom of knowing how this connects to humans and be able to tell the story of technology one day.

-So This Project about me was built from scratch.
+So this project about me was built from scratch.
 The cool part about this is that we take Markdown Text which is a nice way of being able to write documents online and other static elements and turn it into language the computer can understand.

 ## Checkout Some Info Below